Ph.D., Criminology, 1997, Simon Fraser University

 The Nature of Crime, Victimology and Public Policy, Crime Prevention Procedures, Drug and Alcohol Use and Abuse, Issues in the Administration of Criminal Justice: American Indians and Criminal Justice, Seminar in Research Evaluation, Introduction to Political Science Research Methods, Quantitative Methods in Political Science

-Epidemiology of intimate partner violence and sexual assault; violence in small towns; rural criminology; environmental criminology, alcohol and drug policy.
+Epidemiology of intimate partner violence and sexual assault; violence in small towns; rural crime and justice; environmental criminology; and public health approaches to alcohol and drug policy.